Each year the election of Club Executive takes place at the AGM. Here is some guidance on how to run one.

 Nominations for elected positions must be called according to the Club/Society’s Constitution and each nominee must have a separate nominator and seconder.

 The voting method can be either secret ballot or show of hands, to be determined by the members at the meeting, unless specified in the constitution.
 The voting method and how the results were returned must be evidenced in the minutes.

-General business can be discussed here.
+General business can also be discussed.
 Members present may raise items for the meeting to vote upon, subject to the Club’s Constitution.
-Election related items are to be raised during the election process.

 After the meeting

 Submit the attendance list, minutes, Executive contact details and the most recent membership form of the club/society to your clubs and societies team.

 The President, Secretary, and Treasurer should ensure that the bank account requires two signatories and there are at least three authorised signatories.